 However, it’s not because all your friends have the new high-tech monitor to be a good fit for you.
 Also, it’s not because some parents are not using a monitor at all that it will not be useful for you.
 My point is every parent is different and has a different parenting plan.

 The goal of a baby monitor is to make your life easier, and you should choose according to your needs.
-From my experience, the Eufy Spaceview has everything to satisfy most parents, and it’s currently being sold at a very low priceOpens in a new tab. on Amazon.
+From my experience, the Eufy Spaceview has everything to satisfy most parents, and it’s currently being sold at a very low price on Amazon.

 So go ahead, pick that perfect baby monitor, and be the superhero your kids deserve.